-If you're the sole earner and provider for your family, every dollar counts, especially when you’re going through a difficult time like the COVID-19 pandemic.
+If you're the sole earner and provider for your family, every dollar counts.
 That’s why, as a single parent, you may want to consider the following health and life insurance options:

 1. Life insurance for single parents

-A child is dependent on your income so you’ll need life insurance.
-A general rule of thumb is to get a policy that’s worth at least 10 times your annual income.
-For example, you may get a $500,000 policy if you earn $50,000.
-However, the amount of insurance you need really depends on things like:
+If a child is dependent on your income, you should consider life insurance.
+As a general rule, you should take out a policy with a coverage amount equivalent to at least 10 times your annual income.
+For example, a $500,000 policy contract for a $50,000 salary.
+However, the amount of insurance you need will depend on a number of factors.
+These include:

 - how much debt you have, and

-- your expectations for the money (e.g., how long it needs to last).
+- your expectations for the money (for example, how long it needs to last to support your children).

 Are you receiving child or spousal support?
-Make arrangements for those payments to be insured as well.
+Consider making arrangements for those payments to be insured as well.
 Why?
 Let’s say something happens to your ex.
 There may not be enough money in their estate to cover any ongoing support obligations.

 - You can talk about insurance with an advisor.
 They can explain all your options and answer questions you may have.
-Most advisors now offer to meet or consult with people by phone or video chat.
+Most advisors can even meet people over the phone or by videoconference.
 Find an advisor near you.

-- You can also easily apply for life insurance online with Sun Life GO.
+You can also submit a simplified application for life insurance online with Go Sun Life.